mgland/iutest/README.md

 - Download IUTest and its dependency libraries, including [nose2](https://pypi.org/project/nose2/), [pytest](https://pypi.org/project/pytest/) and [reimport](https://pypi.org/project/reimport/),
   these are all available from [PyPi](https://pypi.org/)
+- Make these libraries available to Maya by adding their path to `sys.path`.
 - Install the [code](#Run-in-python) above as a Maya shelf button.
 - Click on the shelf button to run IUTest UI.